Gunness

-Gunness (or Gunhouse) is a village and civil parish in North Lincolnshire, England.
-It is situated 3 mi west from Scunthorpe, and on the east bank of the River Trent.
+Gunness (or Gunhouse) is a village and civil parish in North Lincolnshire, England, on the east bank of the River Trent, 3 mi west of Scunthorpe.
 The population of the civil parish at the 2011 census was 2,462.

 On the Doncaster Road is the Grade II listed Rectory and Stable Block, built by James Fowler of Louth in 1864–66.